 - Learning in small class environments allows for training that incorporates one-on-one time with instructors and peers.

 - The Business School program sees you connect with and learn from a team of professors with strong academic backgrounds, deep subject matter expertise and extensive business and management experience.

-Start in our post-graduate certificate program, end with a degree!
+Start in our Post-graduate Certificate program, end with a degree!
 Successful graduates of this Strategic Management - Accounting program have the opportunity to apply their credits towards further study at the graduate degree level.
-Listed below are the degrees from partnering universities that are available for this program.
+Listed below are the degrees from partnering institutions that are available for this program.
 Please note that each partnership has a specific minimum grade requirement in order to qualify for transferring credits.

 |Davenport University||Masters of Business Administration|